PixarV/terraform-provider-r4/website/docs/d/vpn_gateway.html.markdown

 The VPN Gateway data source provides details about a specific VPN gateway.

--> In CROC Cloud the terms VPC, Internet Gateway, Vpn Gateway are equivalent.
+-> In CROC Cloud the terms VPC, internet gateway, VPN gateway are equivalent

 ## Example Usage